 The Next Steps Law Firm can assist with reviewing, updating, and drafting policies and contracts.

-The Next Steps Law Firm can create an action plan for this process and file all necessary paperwork.
+The Next Steps Law Firm can create an action plan and start you on the path to the next adventure.

 The Next Steps Law Firm can talk you through the bankruptcy options.